-- Each brewery or brewing company is provided a 6 ft. table with an 8 ft. high drape located directly behind the table for brewery displays. - All wall displays must be less than 6 ft. long x 4 ft. high.

-- No display may be higher than 15 ft from the ground. - The GABF is intended to educate consumers about the quality and diversity of beer in the U.S. The GABF may, at its sole discretion, request and/or require the removal of any inappropriate display. - Brewery displays may not restrict the flow of traffic behind the booth. - Tents that encroach on your neighbor's space are not allowed.
-Tents that stay in a brewery's designated area (6 ft wide) are allowed. - The GABF is not responsible for lost or stolen items. - Complimentary promotional items may be distributed to attendees.
-However, please note that the cost of removing brewery labels and stickers found on Colorado Convention Center windows, mirrors or other surfaces will be charged directly to the brewery. - Signs requiring electricity are only allowed at end cap (sponsor) booths.
+- Each brewery or brewing company is provided a 6 ft. table (6' wide x 24" deep x 30" high) with an 8 ft. high drape located directly behind the table for brewery displays. - All wall displays must be less than 6 ft. long x 4 ft. high (so as to not block draught equipment housed at the back of the booth) - No display may be higher than 15 ft. from the ground. - The GABF is intended to educate consumers about the quality and diversity of beer in the U.S. The GABF may, at its sole discretion, request and/or require the removal of any inappropriate display. - Brewery displays may not restrict the flow of traffic behind the booth. - Tents that encroach on your neighbor's space are not allowed.
+Tents that stay in your designated area (6 ft. wide) are allowed. - The GABF is not responsible for lost or stolen items.
+(Take important items with you when you leave each night.) - Complimentary promotional items (with the exception of coasters, which are prohibited) may be distributed to attendees.
+However, please note that the cost of removing brewery labels and stickers found on Colorado Convention Center windows, mirrors or other surfaces will be charged directly to the brewery. - Promotional items may not be thrown from your booth. - Signs requiring electricity are only allowed at end cap (sponsor) booths.

-13TH ANNUAL FESTIVAL FLAIR AWARD
+14TH ANNUAL FESTIVAL FLAIR AWARD

 The GABF invites all breweries to decorate their booth and win a prize for the brewery booth with the most festival flair.
 We ask breweries to turn on their festive spirit and craft the most creative booth in the festival hall.
-The booth with most the festival flair is awarded a plaque at the awards ceremony and a certificate for five complimentary entries for the 2015 GABF.
-There is an award for best end-cap booth and best in-line booth.
-Breweries must bring all of their items to decorate and cannot ship to the convention center or with their festival beers.
+The booth with the most festival flair is awarded a plaque at the awards ceremony and a certificate for five complimentary entries for the 2017 GABF.
+There is an award for best endcap booth and best in-line booth.
+Breweries must bring all of their items to decorate; these cannot be shipped to the convention center or with festival beers.
 We suggest shipping your decorations to your hotel room or bringing them by car.